 Before you can prioritize your mental, nutritional and physical health, we must know your starting point?
 We must determine where you are now in terms of your mental, nutritional and physical health.
-This will help The Body Principle tailor the Integrated Health System to your unique needs.
+This will help The Body Principle tailor the Integrative Health System to your unique needs.

 Mental, Nutritional and Physical Health Assessments determine emotional well-being, nutritional status and overall physical health.
-An integrated—mental, nutritional and physical health assessment will determine your current mental state, nutritional status and current level of physical fitness.
+An integrative—mental, nutritional and physical health assessment will determine your current mental state, nutritional status and current level of physical fitness.

 It is important to assess your behavioral, social, physical, occupational, affective and emotional state.
 It is also important to identify how you have been impacted by life situations and circumstances.
 Failure to proactively address those areas can produce barriers to your success.